Lower Dolpo Trek

 Well, the cost of these flights amounts to approximately $335 per person depending upon the season you are traveling in.

-During the Lower Dolpo Trek, you will get to enjoy some of the hearty blends of Nepalese and Tibetan cuisines.
+During your trek to Lower Dolpo, you will get to enjoy some of the hearty blends of Nepalese and Tibetan cuisines.
 While also catering to your special dietary needs, you will be able to enjoy well-cooked dishes that are locally sourced.
 Each of these cuisines will reflect the taste of the Himalayan lifestyle.

 Usually, the breakfast on the journey includes plentiful options such as Tibetan bread, porridge, eggs, fresh bread, butter, jam, and sometimes local specialties like "Tsampa" (roasted barley flour).
 Additionally, you will also get a steaming cup of milk and black tea.